Aniruddha-0812/ServiceMilegiServerApp/README.md

 # Service Milegi Client

 ### About
-Client interface of the Service Milegi App which can be used for app client to manage services.
+Client interface of the Service Milegi App which can be used by app client to manage services.

 ### App Features
   * Home screen displays the services availed by users at any given time.